ember-fastboot/ember-cli-fastboot/README.md

 Using FastBoot, you can serve rendered HTML to browsers and other clients without requiring them to download JavaScript assets.

-Currently, the set of Ember applications supported is extremely limited.
-As we fix more issues, we expect that set to grow rapidly.
-See [Known Limitations](#known-limitations) below for a full-list.

-The bottom line is that you should not (yet) expect to install this add-on in your production app and have FastBoot work.

 ## Installation

 FastBoot requires Ember 2.3 or higher.
 It is also preferable that your app is running `ember-cli` 2.12.0 and higher.